 Who said running was glamorous?
-Our running GP Dr Juliet McGrattan explains how to avoid some of the activity’s most common ailments
+Despite being very good for your health, running can cause some ailments.
+Here’s how to avoid some of the most common of them…

 HELP!
 I HAVE THE RUNNER’S TROTS

 This is the name given to the sudden need to open your bowels when exercising.
 It is particularly common in runners, who can find themselves darting into hedgerows or making emergency detours to find a toilet.
 It can happen even if you don’t normally suffer from bowel problems and the exact mechanism isn’t known.

 What to do: It’s a game of trial and error, but the following might help: